Get Help Today(877) 648-4288

 Opioid overdoses can be reversed with the help of the emergency medication Naloxone.
 It can be bought over the counter at pharmacies in most US states.
 If there’s no Naloxone present, calling 911 as quickly as possible is vital.
 As the overdose progresses, the person could stop breathing or circulating blood which would lead to death or severe disability.

-Long Term Effects of Snorting Oxycodone
+Long Term Effects Of Snorting Oxycodone

 The nose is a sensitive organ, and snorting drugs regularly can result in serious health consequences.
 Oftentimes the substance being inhaled aggravates the soft tissues and can cause infections throughout the nasal passage.
 Many people who habitually snort Oxycodone and other substances suffer from lung irritation and infections.
 Sinus infections and other respiratory diseases are also very common among those who regularly snort Oxycodone.

-Even in the drugs are sterile, snorting off a dirty surface, through a dirty straw, or through a rolled-up bill could carry unwanted contaminants and cause further infection.
+Even if the drugs are sterile, snorting off a dirty surface, through a dirty straw, or through a rolled-up bill could carry unwanted contaminants and cause further infection.
 People who’ve snorted Hydrocodone and Oxycodone have been hospitalized for a rare condition known as hypersensitivity pneumonitis, which means that the lungs are extremely sensitive to dust and other minor irritants.

 What are you struggling with?